1583 Assembly of Notables: Attendees

 In attendance would be 66 persons.
 Each received a personal invitation from the king.
 Those invited included the princes du sang (princes of the blood - agnatic blood relations of the royal family), the officiers de la couronne (officers of the crown), twenty six conseillers d'État (state councillors), the royal sécretaires, ten commanders of the royal compagnies d'ordonnance (ordinance companies), around half a dozen governors of various provinces, seven jurists, two diplomats and representatives of the two principal royal favourites: duc de Joyeuse, duc d'Épernon.
 Representatives of the queen mother Catherine and the king's brother the duc d'Alençon would also be in attendance.
 All those who had served as commissioners in the provinces were among the attendees.
 The historian Salmon characterises it largely as an assembly of 'technical experts'.
 Protestant notables were notably absent.
 While the sécretaire d'État Villeroy was not among the list of attendees, he would be present to support the king.

 The various Notables had begun gathering at the court from October.
 Karcher argues the Assembly did not begin at this time for several reasons.
 Firstly, Catherine was still undertaking her mission to secure the presence of Alençon.
-Secondly, around this time, representatives from the various provincial Estates of Languedoc, Provence, Guyenne, Bourgogne, and Bretagne had arrived at the court to protest tax increases.
+Secondly, around this time, representatives from the various provincial Estates of Languedoc, Provence, Guyenne, Burgundy, and Brittany had arrived at the court to protest tax increases.
 According to the English ambassador Henri wished to delay the start of the Assembly until their departure.
 Indeed on 5 November, these deputies who had gathered in a large room of Saint-Germain-en-Laye were removed from the room, and invited to instead present their concerns in writing to the king.
 Nevertheless they would sit in on the early sessions of the Assembly.
 Henri ensured they were absent from the important debates of the Assembly.
 By 9 December, it is reported most of them had left, this was before the actual deliberations on the crowns proposals had begun and thus these representatives did not truly participate.